Landlords and Letting Agents

 RENTAL ENERGY PERFORMANCE CERTIFICATES (EPCs) EXPLAINED

-From 1st October 2008 sellers and landlords have been required by law to provide an Energy Performance Certificate (EPC) for all properties to be let.
-The landlord EPC gives prospective tenants information on the energy efficiency of a building.
-The EPC is now a mandatory document that you need have BEFORE you can rent out any property.
-However the good news is that the present the certificates last 10 years, therefore once you have one you can carry on as normal.
+From 1st October 2008 sellers and landlords have been required by law to commission an Energy Performance Certificate (EPC) for all residential properties to be let.
+The EPC is a mandatory document that you need have BEFORE you can rent out any property.
+There is a duty on the landlord and/or estate/letting agents to provide a copy of a valid EPC to new tenants on signing contracts.
+There's good news - at present the certificates last for 10 years, therefore once you have one you can carry on as normal.

 Don't delay and risk penalisation - There has been a huge demand from landlords and Letting agents to assess their properties and with limited qualified and accredited assessors you may face lengthy delays in getting your properties assessed.
 Remember not having a valid EPC certificate before advertising your property for rent is now against the law and subject to financial penalties.
 At Berkshire HIP we're fully equipped to deal with all your Landlord EPC requirements, whether it's an emergency EPC or an entire property portfolio, we won't let you down.